FrankRidder/BoxTurtleLid/README.md

 ### BT modifications

-1. Place a 3m heat insert into the two angled 2020 pieces.
+1. Place an m3 heat insert into the two angled 2020 pieces, as well as any printed extrusions, in the ends, as well as in the holes for hinges.

 2. Remove one of the rear legs, this will be replaced.
 <img src="images/btl4.jpg" alt=" " width="200">